-Even in 2021 India, there are many segments of our population that continue to be invisible, for multiple reasons.
-And the invisible tend to be unserved or underserved.
+Even in 2022 India, there are many segments of our population that continue to be invisible and hence, unserved or underserved.

 They belong to none, they are attended to by none.
-And it was to address their needs that the Parinaam Foundation was born in 2006.
+And it was to address their needs that the Parinaam Foundation was founded in 2006